NirussVn0/nirussVn0-portfolio/README.md

 ## 👨‍💻 About Me

-Hi, I'm **NirussVn0**, a passionate student and fullstack developer.
+Hi, I'm **NirussVn0**, a passionate student, fullstack developer and learning a AI enginering.
 This is my portfolio website showcasing my journey in web development, featuring modern technologies and clean, performant code.

-## 🌟 Live Showcase
+## > Live Showcase <

 **🔗 [Visit Portfolio](https://visualniruss.xyz/)**